-If you’re planning to PURCHASE A PRACTICE in the next year, now is your chance to be like the legendary billionaire investor Warren Buffett.
+If you’re planning to purchase a dental practice in the next year, now is your chance to be like the legendary billionaire investor Warren Buffett.

 As I wrote this, Buffett announced that his Berkshire Hathaway Company was investing $5 billion in Bank of America (NYSE: BAC).
 With a 2011 year-to-date loss per share of $.28, why would Buffett spend that kind of money?
 Obviously, he sees an upside to the deal.